 .
-If the lessor needs to stay the night in connection with repairs and maintenance tasks, the lessee shall make necessary space available free of charge if appropriate.
+If the Lighthouse Authority needs to stay the night in connection with repairs and maintenance tasks, the Partner shall make necessary space available free of charge if appropriate.

 .
-The lessor shall have a set of keys to all buildings and installations.
+The Lighthouse Authority shall have a set of keys to all buildings and installations.

-4.1.12.
+5.2.12.
 IMPACTS ON OPERATIONAL MARINE AIDS TO NAVIGATION

-The following matters should be considered for possible inclusion or restriction in the agreement to control the impact on the operation of the Aid to Navigation by the lessee.
-Some of the items to consider are as follows:
+The following matters should be considered for possible inclusion or restriction in the Agreement to prevent impact on the operation of the AtoN by the Partner.
+Points to consider include:

 .
 Impact of floodlighting – illumination should not interfere with the lighthouse light.